Saul Gone: Critical response

 "Saul Gone" received universal critical acclaim.
-On the review aggregator Rotten Tomatoes, the episode received an approval rating of 100% based on 30 reviews, with an average rating of 10/10.
-The critical consensus reads, "The lawyer who broke bad finally comes clean in 'Saul Gone,' an emotionally powerful and thematically fitting conclusion to one of television's great dramas."
-The episode was considered by critics to be a "masterful" conclusion to the series, and TVLine ranked it as one of the best series finales of all time.
-Many critics highlighted Jimmy's character development, his redemption, and reconciliation with Kim, in addition to the motif of time machines in the episode.
+On the review aggregator Rotten Tomatoes, the episode received an approval rating of 100%, based on 30 reviews, with an average rating of 10/10.
+The critical consensus reads: "The lawyer who broke bad finally comes clean in 'Saul Gone', an emotionally powerful and thematically fitting conclusion to one of television's great dramas."
+The episode is considered by numerous critics to be a "masterful" conclusion to the series, while TVLine ranked it as one of the best series finales of all time.
+Many critics highlighted Jimmy's character development, redemption, and reconciliation with Kim, in addition to the motif of time machines in the episode.
+(Note: Attributed to multiple references:)

 Giving the episode an A grade, Kimberly Potts of The A.V.
 Club called it a "supremely satisfying sendoff" with "blasts from the past and one last twist".
 At IGN, Rafael Motamayor gave the episode a 10 out of 10 rating, describing it as a "subtler character study, exploring regrets and change in its protagonist".
 He also noted the episode title and complimented it for being "a thematic bookend on a show that was never really about Saul Goodman" and highlighted the motif of time machines.
-Similarly, Vulture's Jen Chaney also discussed the motif of time machines in the episode, and commended it for offering more depth and context to Breaking Bad, and felt the series was superior to Breaking Bad, as it "dared to widen its scope and go bigger than Breaking Bad ever did".
-In addition, the website's Scott Tobias gave it a 5 out of 5 rating and wrote, "'Saul Gone' [...] finds an ending for Jimmy that's hopeful and authentic without feeling rosy or unearned."
+Similarly, Vultures Jen Chaney also discussed the motif of time machines in the episode, and commended it for offering more depth and context to Breaking Bad, and felt the series was superior to Breaking Bad, as it "dared to widen its scope and go bigger than Breaking Bad ever did".
+Additionally, the website's Scott Tobias gave it a 5 out of 5 rating and wrote, Saul Gone' [...] finds an ending for Jimmy that's hopeful and authentic without feeling rosy or unearned."
 Meanwhile, David Segal of The New York Times felt Saul's discussions with Mike, Walter, and Chuck about time machines helped "riff on the theme of regret and second chances".